 Learn more about Family Promise of Pickens County

-During the months of October - December we focus our mission efforts on Clemson Community Care and Hunger issues.
-We will participate in the CROP Walk, have a canned food drive (men verses women), support World Hunger through our bread sale fundraiser, and work in a local soup kitchen.
+During the months of July - September we focus our mission efforts on Clemson Community Care and Hunger issues.
+WWe have a canned food drive for CCC, support World Hunger through our bread sale fundraiser, and work in a local soup kitchen.

 Thought the year, our church supports hunger relief through our Second Helping Sundays.
 The Second Sunday of each month is Second Helpings Sunday! he following items are needed by Clemson Community Care: canned pasta, dried beans, canned tomatoes, mixed beans, tomato sauce and tomato paste, pork and beans, and peanut butter.
 We always have a need for baby diapers, wipes, and toiletries.
 Let us all join in Second Sunday Helpings and continue feeding hungry neighbors right here in Clemson!